 Born in Soviet Union, live in Italy, photographer now and economist in the past.

-From 2011 I live in Milan, firstly for studying photography (graduate at CFP BAUER) and now for family and work.
+From 2011 I live in Milan, firstly for studying photography (graduated at CFP BAUER) and now for family and work.

 It is a very fresh house, with pastel tones, which is spring and also very female, with a decidedly bohemian style.
 A house where there is no dish equal to the other, where the chairs, the hangers are all different, unique pieces resulting from a meticulous search.